 Twitter is a dominant social media platform with over 300 million active monthly users who tweet out a crazy five-hundred billion tweets per day!
 Beyond the professional athletes and entertainers who drove its growth in earlier days, can internet marketers justify their own involvement here?

 In a nutshell, the answer is yes.

 Increasingly, sharp online entrepreneurs recognize Twitter's potential for boosting traffic, raising brand awareness, generating leads and increasing sales.
-Cynics may ask what can be done with a two-hundred-eighty (280144) character tweet.
+Cynics may ask what can be done with a 280 character tweet.
 In fact, you can do an awful lot, especially if you maximize the timing of your posts.
 Fortunately, online entrepreneurs can increasingly tap into Twitter analytics on a real-time basis.